Speaker cables: do they make a difference?

 What is missing from the model is the skin effect.
 Fortunately, in loudspeaker cables the skin effect is negligible in the audio frequency range.
 For example, the resistance at 20 kHz of a wire with 1.5 mm2 cross-section will be 12% higher than the DC resistance due to the skin effect.
 The skin effect also has an interesting side effect: the self-induction of the cable is reduced.
 (For very long cables, inductance causes greater high frequency loss than the skin effect).

 There is a widespread myth that cables can be characterized by their frequency response, but cables have no such property as frequency response.
 The frequency response of any cable depends on the output resistance of the voltage source and on the resistance or impedance of the load.
-Solid state amps have low output impedance, so its not a variable factor, but the response may change due to a different speaker.
+Solid state amps have low output impedance, so its not an issue, but the response may change due to a different speaker.

 The capacitance, inductance and resistance of the cable is directly proportional to the length of the cable.
 By increasing the cross-section, the resistance drops proportionally, the capacitance slightly increases and the inductance slightly decreases.

-- Traditional PVC insulated speaker cables have a specific or distributed capacitance of 70 pF/m to 170 pF/m.
-The distributed capacitance of some specially woven audiophile speaker cables is usually much higher than this.
+- Conventional zip-cord speaker cables have a specific (distributed) capacitance of 70 pF/m to 170 pF/m.
+Interwoven, ribbon or coaxial audiophile cables have much higher capacitance and can be as high as 2000 pF/m.

 The inductance of the cable forms a low pass filter with the speaker.
 The higher the inductance or the lower the load impedance, the lower the cut-off frequency of this low pass filter.
 Fortunately, up to 15 or 20 meters the inductance does not cause significant (larger than 0.5 dB) loss.
 Speakers rated at 4 Ohm impedance are more sensitive to inductance than 8 Ohm systems.